Unboxing LLMs > loading...

 combined_logits = self._combine_distributions(bb_logits, proxy_logits)

-# Apply temperature and sampling
+# Apply temperature and select next token

-combined_logits = combined_logits / temperature
+scaled_logits = combined_logits / temperature

-probs = F.softmax(combined_logits, dim=-1)
+probs = F.softmax(scaled_logits, dim=-1)

 next_token = torch.multinomial(probs, num_samples=1)